Effective communication between school and home

 The school actively seeks feedback from parents on all aspects of its operations.
 The school runs an annual Parents Survey through which it takes structured feedback about all aspects of your experience and your children’s experience at TCSED.
 Feedback received through the survey is a critical input into the school’s Development Plan and all parents are strongly encouraged to participate.

-Parents Forum meetings are held twice per year in Autumn and Summer term.
+Parents Forum meetings are held once per term.
 These meetings are opportunities for parents to help the school address specific issues and to refine its operations.
 The school will, for example, present the results of its annual parents survey and its response to those results at a Parents Forum.
 The effectiveness of these meetings are a function of parental participation; again, parents are strongly encouraged to attend.

 Routine communication about achievement